Utah State Aggies football statistical leaders

 The Utah State Aggies football statistical leaders are individual statistical leaders of the Utah State Aggies football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Aggies represent Utah State University in the NCAA's Mountain West Conference.
+As of the upcoming 2026 season, the Aggies represent Utah State University in the NCAA Division I FBS Pac-12 Conference.

 Although Utah State began competing in intercollegiate football in 1892, the school's official record book considers the "modern era" to have begun in 1956.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: